 - Conduct annual inspection of salt storage facilities to ensure that they are in accordance with the Connecticut Department of Energy and Environmental Protection's best management practices for road salt storage.
 (10 points) - Calibrate sand and salt dispersal equipment annually to ensure accurate application of material.
 Calibration should be done on each individual vehicle and records kept with the vehicle.
 (10 points) - Update your municipal fleet and ancillary equipment to be able to control usage of materials for winter operations (including but not limited to salt and sand) and adjust the amount of material applied.
 Updates to a portion of your fleet may still be considered for points.
-(15 points) - Adopt a municipal policy for requiring and documenting annual training for all municipal snow plow operators (including those contracted by the town).
-(20 points)
+(15 points) - Follow state best management practices for snow accumulation disposal (15 points) - Adopt a municipal policy for requiring and documenting annual training for all municipal snow plow operators (including those contracted by the town).
+(20 points) Note: The training of snow plow operators may be an annual training provided internally by the municipality or provided by an external party.

-Submit: A statement of the strategy implemented, and documentation showing the implementation of the selected strategy.
-This may be documentation of annual salt storage facility inspection and compliance with best management practices; calibration records; proof of purchase by the municipality of updated equipment to allow more precise measurement and distribution of materials for sustainable winter management; evidence of policy adoption; or other documentation specifically tailored to the strategy selected above.
+Submit: A statement of the strategy or strategies implemented, and documentation showing the implementation of the selected strategies.
+All documentation must show that the strategy is current and actively used by your municipality.
+This may be copies of contracts with the portion highlighted that includes the requirement for contracted plow operator training; documentation of annual salt storage facility inspection and compliance with best management practices; calibration records; proof of purchase by the municipality of updated equipment to allow more precise measurement and distribution of materials for sustainable winter management; evidence of policy adoption; or other documentation specifically tailored to the strategy selected above.